 - 350-400 oncology nurses on staff

-- 183 clinical trials providing the most advanced cancer therapies
+- over 190 clinical trials providing the most advanced cancer therapies

-- Specialty services – survivorship care, social work, prevention education, smoking cessation, oncodermatology service, cardiotoxicity service, support groups, cancer boutique, and exercise & nutrition support, and such complementary services as therapeutic massage, relaxation imagery, Reiki touch, yoga, pet visitation, and art expression.
+- Specialty services – survivorship care, social work, prevention education, tobacco treatment, integrative medicine, oncodermatology service, cardiotoxicity service, support groups, cancer boutique, and exercise & nutrition support, and such complementary services as therapeutic massage, relaxation imagery, Reiki touch, yoga, pet visitation, and art expression.

 - Cancer Care Centers throughout Connecticut in Waterbury, Derby, Old Saybrook, Orange, North Haven, Torrington, Guilford, Fairfield, Waterford, and Trumbull, and locations at Greenwich Hospital and Saint Francis Hospital in Hartford.